Updated for Version 3.0

 Elemental Absorption may only occur once per use.

-TL;DR: Pressing the Elemental Skill will do one instance of Anemo DMG, this is good if you just want to get the 4-Piece Viridescent Venerer set bonus and generate some Elemental Particles.
+Pressing the Elemental Skill will do one instance of Anemo DMG, this is good if you just want to get the 4-Piece set bonus of Viridescent Venerer and generate some Elemental Particles.
 Holding it takes longer to cast and does up to 7 instances of Anemo DMG, with the last one being a lot stronger than the rest.
 Generally, it’s recommended to hold the Skill for 3 hits instead of pressing it or holding it for all 7 hits, since this method has the most value given the time it takes to cast.

 |Particles||2||3-4 (it’s random, but with a 2:1 ratio)|